luigrosz/dotfiles/README.md

 # dotfiles
-  Default location to put all the files is ~/.config/, except .zshrc
+  Default location to put all the folders is ~/.config/

 # shit to get when formatting
   * yay